100% FREE CONSULTATION

 • Product Liability: Defective products can cause severe injuries and even death.
 Whether it’s a faulty car part, a medication with dangerous side effects, or a defective household item, manufacturers must produce safe products.

-Who Can File a Wrongful Death Claim in Oregon?
+Who Can File a Wrongful Death Claim in Salem?

-The personal representative of the deceased person’s estate has the right to initiate a wrongful death lawsuit.
+The personal representative of the deceased person’s estate has the right to initiate a wrongful death lawsuit in Salem.
 The personal representative is typically named in the deceased person’s will or appointed by the court if there is no will.
 This individual is responsible for managing the estate and ensuring that the deceased person’s affairs are handled appropriately.

 Certain family members of the deceased may also have the right to file a wrongful death claim.
-In Oregon, these family members typically include the spouse, children (including stepchildren and adopted children), and parents of the deceased.
-If there is no surviving spouse, children, or parents, other individuals such as siblings or grandparents may be eligible to bring a claim.
+These family members typically include the spouse, children (including stepchildren and adopted children), and parents of the deceased.
+If there is no surviving spouse, children, or parents, other individuals, such as siblings or grandparents may be eligible to bring a claim.

 Oregon law prioritizes the surviving spouse and children over other family members when it comes to wrongful death claims.
 If the deceased person has a surviving spouse, only the spouse can bring the claim unless the spouse waives their right to do so.
 If there are surviving children as well, they may join in the lawsuit alongside the spouse.
 If there is no surviving spouse but there are surviving children, the children may bring the claim.